Wil Ledezma: Toronto Blue Jays

 On January 5, 2011, Ledezma was claimed off waivers by the Toronto Blue Jays.
 He began the 2011 season with the Triple-A Las Vegas 51s before having his contract purchased on July 23.
 Jo-Jo Reyes was designated for assignment to make room on the 40-man roster for Ledezma.

 Following a 12–0 loss to the Tampa Bay Rays on August 28 (during which Ledezma pitched the ninth inning and surrendered 6 earned runs on five hits and 3 walks), Ledezma was designated for assignment.
 Brian Tallet was called up to replace Ledezma.
 After the 2011 season, he elected for free agency.

 Los Angeles Dodgers

-In November 2011, he signed a minor league contract with the Los Angeles Dodgers that contained an invitation to spring training.
-The Dodgers assigned him to the AAA Albuquerque Isotopes to start the 2012 season.
-He appeared in 38 games for the Isotopes, with a 3–3 record and 6.99 ERA.
-He was released on July 24, 2012.
+On December 7, 2011, Ledezma signed a minor league contract with the Los Angeles Dodgers that contained an invitation to spring training.
+The Dodgers assigned him to the Triple-A Albuquerque Isotopes to start the 2012 season.
+He appeared in 38 games for the Isotopes, posting a 3–3 record and 6.99 ERA.
+Ledezma was released on July 24, 2012.

 Chiba Lotte Marines

-On July 27, 2012, Ledezma signed with the Lotte Marines of the Nippon Professional Baseball (NPB).
-On August 24, 2012, he made his NPB debut.
-On December 1, 2012, he re-signed with Marines.
+On July 27, 2012, Ledezma signed with the Lotte Marines of the Nippon Professional Baseball.
+On August 24, he made his NPB debut.
+On December 1, Ledezma re-signed with Marines.
 Ledezma recorded a 3.23 ERA in 26 games for Lotte in 2013.
 On November 25, 2013, Ledezma became a free agent.